CPB FAQ

 Does CPB take programming suggestions?

-By law, CPB is prohibited from producing or broadcasting programming.
+To protect the editorial independence of public media, CPB, by law, is prohibited from producing or broadcasting programming or interfering with programming decisions.
 Please contact PBS or NPR or your local station with your program suggestions.

 How is CPB governed?